anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 3. Distances are computed from time delay

-4. Position is obtained by Pseudorange-based multilateration with clock bias estimation
+4. Position is estimated by solving pseudorange measurements together with receiver clock bias

 This simplicity hides a critical fact: